tabokie/coplus/README.md

   **d)** await for timer

   All four of them are in essence accomplished by a `register-notify` mechanism. `Register` receives a waiter's coroutine address, `Notify` switch to one of its waiters or simply re-submit them as tasks.

+### Concurrent Data Structure

+- `PushOnlyFastStack`: Provide a interface for concurrent data collection with **push** and **retrieve-by-id**.
+  Also, This structure contains a partial spec for std::unique_ptr which return naked pointer as retrived result.
+- `SlowQueue`: Filo queue sync using a std mutex, used in low-concurrency condition like freelist in `FastQueue`.
+- `FastLocalQueue`: Provide a multi-consumer single-producer queue structure, which is wait-free and highly optimized.
+- `FastQueue`: A synthesize structure composed of the structures mentioned before.
+Provide a fully concurrent filo queue structure.

+### Concurrent Tools

+* `Channel`: Message transport tool mocking Go's chan.
+Current implementation uses std mutex and condition_variable to provide basic function, further optimization will introduce lock-free shared memory.
+* `colog`: Message output tools merely for debug or strong ordering condition, synchronized with plain lock.
+Enhanced implementation could uses thread local buffer to increase throughput, or `FastQueue` to avoid blocking.
+* `cotimer`: Thread local timer.
+* `Socket`

 ## Benchmark